-Benefits of Pink Himalayan Salt for Intermittent Fasting
+Benefits During Intermittent Fasting

-If you experience physical side effects during Intermittent Fasting, eating more salt helps 90% of the time.
+If you experience physical side effects during intermittent fasting, eating more salt helps 90% of the time.
 Notably, it helps prevent headaches.

 Therefore, those who do not drink appropriately will experience symptoms of the so-called keto flu, such as headaches and dizziness, during intermittent fasting.